MaorNave/Data_science_seminar/README.md

 VGG19 model’s additional convolutional layers contributed to its enhanced ability to handle complex segmentation tasks, resulting in more precise and detailed visual predictions.

+project programmed on Google Colab enviorment (A100 GPU , 40 GB Memory with Tensor-Board)

 # Methodology and Implementation
 The methodology and implementation of the experiment represented in this research involve several critical steps, beginning with the use of the ”Semantic Segmentation of Aerial Im-